AdityKansara/PythonBootcamp/README.md

 python d14_HigherLower.py
 ```

-Make sure to run each project from the folder where `data.py`, `logo.py`, etc. are located if they’re used in that project.
+Make sure to run each project from the folder `PythonforBeginners`.

 ---